Skip to content

 6. The Ring – Finding the ring meant you would be getting married soon

-Either way you may need a trip to the dentist if you try out this particular version of the barmbrack.
-Most of the time you can just expect a nice bit of fruit loaf from this Northern Irish bread.
+Either way, you may need a trip to the dentist if you try out this version of the barmbrack.
+You can usually expect a nice bit of fruit loaf from this Northern Irish bread.

 Belfast Bap

-What is a Belfast Bap you ask?
-Essentially it’s a soft roll with a very crisp and dark baked top.
+What is a Belfast Bap, you ask?
+Essentially, it’s a soft roll with a very crisp and dark-baked top.
 It is also the ideal carrier for the ingredients of a breakfast sandwich.
-You can spot a Belfast Bap from other rolls and buns by its near burnt top which is usually coated in flour.
-This iconic Belfast staple was created in the 1800’s by a man called Bernard Hughes.
+You can spot a Belfast Bap from other rolls and buns by its near-burnt top, which is usually coated in flour.
+This iconic Belfast staple was created in the 1800s by a man named Bernard Hughes.

-He created the loaf to help those going hungry due to the potato famine as it was cheap and filling.
+He created the loaf to help those going hungry due to the potato famine, as it was cheap and filling.
 The name Belfast ‘Bap’ stands for ‘Bread at Affordable Prices’.
-We are still being satisfied by this Belfast bread staple today even if you only really find it in Northern Ireland.
+We are still satisfied by this Belfast bread staple today, even if you only really find it in Northern Ireland.

 Potato Bread